FikriAbdillah01/gdp-prediction/README.md

 <img width = "800" height = "300" src = "figures/xgboost/XGBoost data 1959 to predict 2004.png">
 </p>

-- Plot YoY Growth GDP tahun 1972-2003 menunjukkan model dengan data tahun 1959-1971 dapat memprediksi dengan RMSE yang hampir sama dengan model Lasso dan Regular Linear Regression, tapi cukup buruk dalam memprediksi GDP tahun 2004-2024.
+- The YoY Growth GDP plot for 1972-2003 shows that the model with the 1959-1971 data group can predict with almost the same RMSE as the Lasso and Regular Linear Regression models, but is quite poor in predicting GDP for 2004-2024.

 <p align = "center">
 <img width = "800" height = "300" src = "figures/xgboost/XGBoost data 1972 to predict 2004.png">
 </p>

-- Gambar diatas menunjukkan model XGBoost yang dilatih dengan data tahun 1972-2003 belum mampu memprediksi GDP periode 2004-2024 jika dibandingkan dengan Linear dan Lasso Regression.
-Model ini tidak akurat dikarenakan jumlah data yang digunakan pada proyek ini tidak banyak.
+- The image above shows that the XGBoost model trained with 1972-2003 data has not been able to predict GDP for the 2004-2024 period when compared to Linear and Lasso Regression.
+This model is not accurate because the number of data used in this project is not abundance.

 ### Econometric (AR + FM)
-Autoregressive (AR) model merupakan model machine learning yang menggunakan satu atau lebih variabel dari waktu sebelumya untuk meramal hasil yang akan datang.
-Model ini biasa digunakan pada data yang memiliki deretan waktu.
-Dalam model AR, output nya adalah titik data masa depan yang diekspressikan sebagai kombinasi linear dari titik data masa lalu $p$. $p$ adalah jumlah lags yang dimasukkan ke persamaan.
-Jika $p = 1$, dan studi kasusnya adalah prediksi GDP, maka ekspressi matematisnya adalah
+Autoregressive (AR) model is a machine learning model that uses one or more variables from previous time periods to predict future outcomes.
+This model is commonly used on time-series data.
+In an AR model, the output is a future data point expressed as a linear combination of past data points $p$. $p$ is the number of lags entered into the equation.
+If $p = 1$, and the case study is GDP forecasting, then the mathematical expression is

 $$GDP_t = \delta + \psi_1 GDP_{t-1} + \epsilon_t$$

-dengan $\psi_1$ adalah koeffisien, $\delta$ denotes the constant (or intercept in linear regression).
+where $\psi_1$ is coefficient, $\delta$ denotes the constant (or intercept in linear regression).
 If we add one exogenous variable, then the equation will be

 $$GDP_t = \delta + \psi_1 GDP_{t-1} + \phi_t Q_t + \epsilon_t $$

-dimana $\phi_t$ sebagai koefisien dari exogenous variabel $Q_t$ saat waktu $t$.
+whit $\phi_t$ as a coefficient of exogenous variables $Q_t$ at time $t$.

-Factor Model (FM) merupakan alat statistik yang menguraikan variabel menjadi komponen umum (faktor) and unique or idiosyncratic error.
-Rumus yang mewakilkan definisi tersebut
+Factor Model (FFM) is a statistical tool that decomposes variables into common components (factors) and unique or idiosyncratic errors.
+The formula that represents this definition is

 $$X_{it} = \lambda_i F_t + \epsilon_{it}$$